uw-dims/ansible-dims-playbooks/docs/source/ansible.rst

     + `Ansible Tips and Tricks`_ on ReadTheDocs
     + `How to Use Ansible Roles to Abstract your Infrastructure Environment`_, by Justin Ellingwood, February 11, 2014
     + `Jinja2 for better Ansible playbooks and templates`_, by Daniel Schneller, August 25, 2014
+    + `In YAML, how do I break a string over multiple lines?`_, stackoverflow post, September 24, 2010
     + `Ansible - some random useful things`_, by David Goodwin, August 4, 2014
     + `Tagging`_, ThinkAnsible, June 4, 2014
     + `Scalable and Understandable Provisioning with Ansible and Vagrant`_, by Julien Ponge, October 15, 2013